harshalDharpure/Cognora/Aoi_&_Harshal.md

-This looks like a standard judging rubric for a GenAI hackathon.
-It's a great way to structure the project's story.
-I will now create a detailed breakdown of how **Cognora+** (now "Momo") excels in each of these categories, which you can use for your final submission document or presentation.

----

 ## Cognora+ / Momo: Hackathon Judging Criteria Breakdown

 Here’s how our application aligns with the judging criteria, showcasing its strengths as a complete and innovative solution.